openlawteam/docs/docs/forms-flows/README.md

 # Forms & Flows Overview

 The life cycle of commercial arrangements is complex, often requiring multiple people's input and approval to kick things off and different phases of performance.
-During the process, agreements take too long to prepare, get stuck with "legal" and worse--their valuable data is not plugged into other systems for more productive use.
+During the process, agreements take too long to prepare, get stuck with "legal" and worse—their valuable data is not plugged into other systems for more productive use.

 With OpenLaw's Forms & Flows, you can take any legal agreement and turn it into a questionnaire or simple form in a couple of clicks.
 Multiple people can fill out the form and entire workflows can be created to manage the life cycle of a commercial agreement.